George Soros: Wealth and philanthropy

 As of March 2020, Forbes magazine listed Soros as the 162nd richest person in the world, with a net worth of $8.3 billion.
-He has also donated 64% of his original fortune, and distributed more than $15 billion through his Open Society Foundations (an international grantmaking network that supports advancing justice, education, public health and independent media).
+He has also donated 64% of his original fortune, of which more than $15 billion has been distributed through his Open Society Foundations (an international grant making network that supports advancing justice, education, public health and independent media).
 Forbes has called him the most generous giver (when measured as a percentage of net worth).

-Soros has been active as a philanthropist since the 1970s, when he began providing funds to help black students attend the University of Cape Town in apartheid South Africa, and began funding dissident movements behind the Iron Curtain.
+Soros has been active as a philanthropist since the 1970s, when he began providing funds to help Black students attend the University of Cape Town in apartheid South Africa, and began funding dissident movements behind the Iron Curtain.

 Soros's philanthropic funding includes efforts to promote non-violent democratization in the post-communist states.
 These efforts, mostly in Central and Eastern Europe, occur primarily through the Open Society Foundations (originally Open Society Institute or OSI) and national Soros Foundations, which sometimes go under other names (such as the Stefan Batory Foundation in Poland).
 As of 2003, PBS estimated that he had given away a total of $4 billion.
 The OSI says it has spent about $500 million annually in recent years.

 In 2003, former Federal Reserve chairman Paul Volcker wrote in the foreword of Soros's book The Alchemy of Finance:

 George Soros has made his mark as an enormously successful speculator, wise enough to largely withdraw when still way ahead of the game.
 The bulk of his enormous winnings is now devoted to encouraging transitional and emerging nations to become "open societies", open not only in the sense of freedom of commerce but—more important—tolerant of new ideas and different modes of thinking and behavior.

 Time magazine in 2007 cited two specific projects—$100 million toward Internet infrastructure for regional Russian universities, and $50 million for the Millennium Promise to eradicate extreme poverty in Africa—noting that Soros had given $742 million to projects in the U.S., and given away a total of more than $7 billion.

 Other notable projects have included aid to scientists and universities throughout central and eastern Europe, help to civilians during the siege of Sarajevo, and Transparency International.
 Soros also pledged an endowment of €420 million to the Central European University (CEU).